karim0sec/Bulk-Tiktoks-Downloader/README.md

 result will be saved in names.txt and videos in username folder location.

-all videos will be saved no watermark unless the user reupload his clips with logo now u can bulk upload to your youtube shorts reels or spotlight with just click make sure to not take a copyright music or videos!
+all videos will be saved no watermark unless the user reupload his clips with logo now u can bulk upload to your youtube shorts fb reels or snapchat spotlight with just click make sure to not take a copyright music or videos!

 i made it for personal use but you are free to use or update